 What is mindfulness in the classroom?
 How can it help you and your children in today's society?
-Allow us to teach you more about it!
+Allow us to teach you more about what mindfulness involves and how implementing mindfulness can help your child or students get better at learning.

 What is Mindfulness in the Classroom?

-In order to explain what mindfulness in the classroom is, we must first define the word mindfulness.
+To explain mindfulness in the classroom, we must first define the word mindfulness.

 It’s a practice that aims to keep you in the present — fully engaged and not worried about the future or regretful about the past.
 A focus on the breath often plays a key role.